45720y061/A-Proposal-for-Your-Next-Virtual-Assistant/A-Message-for-You.md

 This repository is a snapshot of how I work.
 It includes examples, not fluff.

-If what you need is someone who can quietly make your operation faster, cleaner, and easier to manage — I’d like to talk.
+If what you need is someone who can quietly make your operation faster, cleaner, and easier to manage.
+I’d like to talk.

 Best,
 **Italo Argote**